puitiza/ecommerce/README.md

 # ecommerce

-This is a personal project in order to understand better microservices, and it split by section and commits.
+This is a personal project to understand better microservices, and it split by section and commits.

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)